seanhaydongriffin/RetroPie-Backup/README.md

 ## Setup

-Before use you must have a session already created in WinSCP.
+Before use you must have a SCP session already created in WinSCP that connects successfully to your RetroPie.
 See below as an example.

 ![image](https://user-images.githubusercontent.com/28795922/115145385-962bf800-a094-11eb-9069-3af018f91891.png)